 Blackjack is the most popular casino table game.
-The object of the game is to have your cards total higher than the dealer’s hand as near to 21 as possible without going over.
-The dealer begins the game by dealing each player two cards and the dealer one card up and one card down.
+The object of the game is to have your cards total higher than the dealer’s hand, but without going over 21.
+The dealer begins the game by dealing each player two cards and the dealer one card face-up and one card facedown.

 Cards are counted at their face value.
-Kings, Queens and Jacks count as 10.
-Aces count as 1 or 11 at your option.
-Winning hands are paid at even money.
+Kings, Queens and Jacks all count as 10.
+Aces count as 1 or 11 at the player’s option.
+Winning hands are paid even money.
 If the first two cards you are dealt total 21 (any 10-value card and an Ace), you have blackjack.
 Blackjack pays one and a half times your bet*.
 You cannot lose, but you could tie if the dealer also has blackjack.
 If you are dealt any combination other than blackjack, you can either “stand” (take no more cards) or signal the dealer for a “hit” (draw additional cards).
 You indicate standing by tucking your cards under your bet.
 You signal the dealer for a hit by scratching (or brushing) your cards on the layout.
 On a “shoe” game (face-up) you signal for a hit by brushing your hands towards you behind your wager.
 The signal for standing is a right-to-left wave behind your bet.
 If you hit and go over 21, your hand “busts” and the dealer takes your bet.

-If you tie the dealer, it is called a “push” – you neither win or lose, and the dealer will leave your original wager in the betting circle.
+If you tie the dealer, it is called a “push” – you neither win nor lose, and the dealer will leave your original wager in the betting circle.

 Player’s Hint: Remember, the objective of the game is to get a better hand than the dealer without going over 21.
-Before making your decision to hit or stand, pay close attention to the dealer’s “up” card.
+Before making your decision to hit or stand, you should consider the dealer’s “up” card.